GH404/GH404/README.md

 #### 👋🏼 Hi there

-I'm Gus a programming student
+I'm Gus a programming student at Year Up

+- 🌱 I'm currently interning at American Express
-- 🌱 I’m currently learning Python
+- 💻 I’m currently learning Splunk and Python
 - 📫 How to reach me: [gus.123xyz@outlook.com](gus.123xyz@outlook.com)